“The image of Heidi's Switzerland will change and there will be new natures”

 In addition to her professorship, Martina Voser runs the landscape architecture office mavo Landschaften in Zurich.
 “The exchange between research and practice is important,” she says.
 The profession is changing.
 Clients often don't just want a design for a park or cemetery, but are looking for transformation strategies for entire areas.
 The questions are usually open and overarching.
 “We are always looking for multi-layered added value – for flora, fauna and society.”
 This shift in practice in turn influences teaching and research.

-The densification in Swiss cities and agglomerations means that the landscape has to do more and more.
+The landscape becomes more dynamic The densification in Swiss cities and agglomerations means that the landscape has to do more and more.
 It serves local recreation, it provides resources, and it contributes to biodiversity.
 Voser speaks of a “condensed landscape”.
 According to the professor, there has no longer been a clear boundary between city and landscape for a long time.
 This means that different interests overlap.
 “Landscape is political.”

 The area of influence of landscape architecture extends beyond the boundary of the plot, it is sometimes between two rows of houses and sometimes between two valleys.
 “The landscape conveys and connects,” says Voser.
 Between past and present.
 Between ecology and engineering.
 Between architecture and nature.
 All of these demands on the landscape require specialists in planning.
-But there is a great shortage of skilled workers in the discipline, which is why external pagethe federal government is promoting education and advice for the landscape.
+But there is a great shortage of skilled workers in the discipline, which is why external page the federal government is promoting education and advice for the landscape.

 “The dangers are increasing, but at the same time we have to embrace the water.”